ALL YOU NEED TO KNOW ABOUT ATHLETIC HORSE’S HEART RATE

-Why should you measure the racehorse’s heart rate?
-How do you monitor data during the horse’s training?
-How to improve recovery to reach excellent fitness and prepare the horse to race?
+Why should you measure the racehorses’ heart rate?
+How do you monitor data during the horses’ training?
+How to improve recovery to reach an excellent fitness and to prepare the horse to races?

-The aim of this guide is to provide you with all the keys necessary to analyse the racehorse’s heart rate.
-Improving performance is an important subject for any trainer, owner, and professional in the racing world.
-The arrival of data in the industry provides new key, objective, and necessary information to implement winning racing strategies.
+The aim of this guide is to provide you with all the keys necessary to analyze racehorses’ heart rate.
+Improving performance is an important subject for any trainer, and professional in the racing world.
+The arrival of data in the industry provides new key, objective and necessary information to implement winning racing strategies.

 Maximum heart rate (HRmax)

 The maximum heart rate is the maximum number of beats per minute that a horse’s heart can achieve.
 On average, the HRmax ranges between 204 and 241 BPM.
 This parameter is specific to the physiology of each horse, it changes little and decreases slightly with age.
 It is recommended to measure the maximum heart rate at least twice during the season with the help of an effort test supervised by a veterinarian.
 These measurements allow you to better understand your horses’ work and to individualize their training by making each of them work on their own heart rate ranges.
 A standardized test of effort is a tool to assess a horse’s training capacity by objectifying his response to training.